industrial-edge/Performance-Analytics/docs/Installation.md

 In this section, the communication with the **third PLC** is configured using the S7 Connector; however, the communication is set up with the S7+ protocol.

-Go to the *Industrial Edge Management UI > Data Connections*, select "Databus" and launch it on the onboarded Edge Device.
+Go to the *Industrial Edge Management UI > Data Connections*, select "S7 Connector" and launch it on the onboarded Edge Device.

 Add a new data source for PLC3 with the S7 Connector by clicking on "Add Data Source":